 Our Training Team members are experts in Parent-Child Interaction Therapy (PCIT) and Teacher-Child Interaction Training (TCIT).
 The team consists of licensed therapists and doctoral-level graduate students who are recognized content leaders in the field.
-For more information about our team, click on the names below.

 Chris Campbell, Ph.D., is a Licensed Clinical Psychologist and Assistant Professor at East Central University where he is the Co-Director of the PCIT and TCIT Research Labs.

 Dr. Campbell received his doctorate from the APA-Accredited Clinical Psychology Training Program at the University of Nebraska-Lincoln (recently recognized as the “Outstanding Training Program” in 2013 by the Association for Behavioral and Cognitive Therapies).

 After graduating from the University of Nebraska-Lincoln, Dr. Campbell completed an APA-accredited internship and 2-year post-doctoral fellowship at the University of Oklahoma.